DaJoker29/worldbuilding-project-omd/CAMPAIGNS/Desteria (Arcane Academy)/SESSIONS/Session 52 - 10.30.2025.md

 - Guy holding orphan child.
 We roll initiative.
 - Niccolo turns orange and slaughters the guy.
 The first kid, String, is killed.
 - Ratbelly — Peli.
 The kid who survived.
+- More guards spot us.
+- Kids didn't notice because String was the lookout.